Want an Environmentally Friendly Home? Here are Some Key Terms to Know...

 Developing a green living vocabulary can go a long way towards making us exemplary eco-friendly homeowners and neighbors.
 Let me help you build yours with this brief glossary I’ve put together:

-Active and passive solar power – Active solar power is an electric system that converts energy gathered from the sun into versatile, usable energy for the home.
+Active solar power – Active solar power is an electric system that converts energy gathered from the sun into versatile, usable energy for the home.

-Passive solar power refers to the strategic use of the sun’s energy to warm the home during cold, winter months, or to redirect or block this energy during summer to reduce the use of electric-powered cooling.
+Passive solar power - Passive Solar power refers to the strategic use of the sun’s energy to warm the home during cold, winter months, or to redirect or block this energy during summer to reduce the use of electric-powered cooling.

 Carbon footprint – This term refers to the total amount of greenhouse gases (primarily carbon dioxide) emitted by an individual, event, product, or structure.
 Having a high carbon footprint means producing a large amount of gases that can adversely affect the atmosphere and contribute to unnatural climate change and global warming.

 FSC – FSC stands for Forest Stewardship Council, a nonprofit organization that sets high standards on the responsible use of forest products, such as the timber used in building homes.
 Be sure to check if the wood used in building your dream home is FSC-certified.